Support for pupils

 If you are worried, it is always good to talk to someone you trust, whether that is at home or at school.
 It's important to share what's troubling you.

-All of your teachers are still working, and you can talk to them via Google Classroom or email.
+You can always talk to the adults in school, or contact your teachers via Google Classroom or email.
 Click here to find out the email addresses of your teachers.

 How to ask for help: